sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/life-of-a-repository.md

 ## Syncing

 We keep a list of all repositories on Sourcegraph in the [`repo` table](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/frontend/db/schema.md#table-public-repo).
-This is so to provide a code host independent list of repositories on Sourcegraph that we can quickly query. `repo-updater` will periodically list all repositories from all sources and update the table.
-We need to list everything so we can detect which repositories to delete.
-See [`Syncer.Sync`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/repo-updater/repos/syncer.go#L101) for details.
+This is to provide a code host independent list of repositories on Sourcegraph that we can quickly query. `repo-updater` will periodically sync each code host connection in the background.
+It compares the list of repos configured with those in our `repo` table and ensures that thet are consistent.
+See [`Syncer.SyncExternalServices`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.25.0/-/blob/internal/repos/syncer.go#L166) for details.

 ## Git Update Scheduler